EichlerLab/subread_stats/README.md

 The file name should be "SAMPLE.fofn" where "SAMPLE" is the sample name.
 If it follows this convention, then the pipeline can get the sample name from the FOFN file name instead of requiring that it be specified.
 Using sample names allows several samples to be run in the same run directory.
+Alternatively, if the FOFN file does not contain the sample name, then the sample name may be specified after `--config` as `sample=SAMPLE`.

 This file name is provided to the pipeline after `--config` on the command line (see below).